gaynetdinov/website/content/tutorial/our-first-query.md

 ---
 title: Our First Query
-order: 1
+order: 2
 ---

 The first thing our viewers want is a list of our blog posts, so that's what we're going to give them.
-Here's the query we want to support
+Here's the query we want to
+support:

 ```
 {